A Quantum Algorithm To Locate Unknown Hashgrams: Introduction

 \section{Introduction}

-Quantum computing, while still in its infancy, is quickly evolving and becoming practical.
-Each day something is being discovered, making these new concepts applicable across a variety of domains.
-In the late 1980's and early 1990's, quantum computing was entirely theoretical and came directly from the ideas of quantum physics.
-Many of the early algorithms created then have since provided a foundation on which to build other quantum algorithms.
-While many of these algorithms, such as Simon's \cite{simon} and Grover's\cite{grover}, were seen as proof of concept or "toy" algorithms, they in fact have more value on their own merits than simply providing a foundation for other algorithms.
-For example, Simon's algorithm\cite{simon} makes use of a 2-to-1 function and 2-to-1 functions are often found in the domains of quantum cryptography as well as other domains of cybersecurity.
+Quantum computing is rapidly evolving and each day something new is being discovered.
+These discoveries are beginning making these concepts applicable across a variety of domains.
+In the late 1980's and early 1990's, quantum computing was entirely theoretical and many of the early algorithms created then have since provided a foundation on which to build other quantum algorithms.
+While many of these algorithms, such as Simon's \cite{simon} and Grover's\cite{grover}, were seen as proof of concept algorithms, they in fact have more value on their own merits than simply providing a foundation for other algorithms.

 Though the situation is improving, one of the current limitations has to do with availability of quantum computing.
-While companies such as IBM\cite{ibmq} and D-Wave\cite{dwave} are providing access to their quantum backends at no cost via cloud platforms, they are still limited in the number of qubits one can use.
-For that reason, much of our work is done using Qrack\cite{qrack}, a quantum simulator.
-Even simulators have limitations based on your classical hardware (approximately 30 qubits).
+While companies such as IBM\cite{ibmq} and D-Wave\cite{dwave} are providing access to their quantum computers at no cost via cloud platforms, they are still limited in the number of qubits and quantum volume available.
+For that reason, much of our work is done using Qrack\cite{qrack}, a high-performance quantum simulator.
+Simulators on classical hardware can simulate approximately 30 - 32 qubits.